The Red Petticoat

-The Red Petticoat is a 1912 musical-comedy in 3 acts with book and lyrics by Rida Johnson Young and Paul West, music by Jerome Kern, and directed by Joseph W. Herbert.
-Set in the fictional town of Lost River, Nevada, the Western-genre musical starred Helen Lowell as tough lady barber Sophie Brush in the rough silver-mining town of Lost River, Nevada, who gets her man.
+The Red Petticoat is a musical comedy in 3 acts with music by Jerome Kern and a book and lyrics by Rida Johnson Young and Paul West.
+The Western-genre musical starred Helen Lowell as tough lady barber Sophie Brush in a fictional rough silver-mining town in Nevada, who gets her man.
 Songs included "I Wonder", "My Peaches and Cream", "Oh You Beautiful Spring", "The Ragtime Restaurant", and "Since the Days of Grandmamma".
 The musical was based on a 1911 farcical melodrama by Young titled Next!.
 It was Kern's first complete score.

-It opened at Daly's 30th St. Theatre on 13 November 1912 and moved to the Broadway Theatre, closing on January 4, 1913, after 61 performances.
+After a tryout in Philadelphia, the show opened at Daly's Theatre on November 13, 1912, directed by Joseph W. Herbert, and moved to the Broadway Theatre, closing on January 4, 1913, after 61 performances.
+The critics praised the show and particularly the score.
+After the Broadway run, the show toured.

+Synopsis

+"S. Brush" responds to an advertisement for a barber in the Nevada silver mining town of Lost River and is hired.
+Upon arrival, everyone is surprised that Sophie, the barber, turns out to be a woman.
+She and her employees open their hairdressing and manicure shop.
+Over time, Sophie helps the village gambler get married, cleans up the brothel and marries the school teacher's handsome brother.